jefri1027/ML_Predict-Crime/README.md

 # Sexual Harassments and Child Abuse Prediction

-Determining the Relationship between Sexual Harassment and Child Abuse Occurrences with the Location of the Incidents with Machine Learning Principles (Example of a Case Study in Los Angeles Crime Data)
+Determining the Relationship between Sexual Harassments and Child Abuse Occurrences with the Location of the Incidents with Machine Learning Principles (Example of a Case Study in Los Angeles Crime Data)

 ## Important Input Feature